 Sarah lives in Rockport with her two spoiled basset hounds and three cats.
 Her dream is to write a children’s book through the eyes of her basset hounds.

-George Harvey is a native Floridian but, like many before him, has come around to loving Maine — cold weather and all.
+George Harvey is a native Floridian but, like many before him, has fallen in love with Maine — cold weather and all.
 Well, maybe not so much the cold part, he says.

-He primarily works the sports beat for the Penobscot Bay Pilot, but does not shy from covering commerce, education and elections.
+As the Sports Director, he primarily works the sports beat for the Penobscot Bay Pilot, but also extensively covers the Midcoast’s educational scene and the election cycles.

 Since diving into journalism as a middle school student, George has been published by news organizations across the United States.

-Outside his time as a journalist, George has worked in athletics administration for middle school, high school and college teams and serves as a social media coordinator for a handful of organizations.
+Outside his time as a journalist, George has worked in athletics administration for middle school, high school and college teams and has served as a consultant for sports organizations.
+He also serves as a social media coordinator for a handful of organizations.

 Jenna Lookner grew up in Camden underfoot at The Waterfront Restaurant which was co-owned by her father until 2012.
 She began writing for the local newspaper as a contributor while she was in high school.
 Despite attending college in Boston, and living in Chicago and Portland, Maine for a time, Jenna never lost her passion for the Midcoast.
 She returned to Camden in 2008 and has continued her career in writing, communications, and public relations.
 She has a profound interest in the unique communities that comprise the Midcoast region, and is especially interested in farming, agriculture, and their historic — and future — relationship to the greater Midcoast economy.
 Jenna enjoys telling the stories that underlay the fabric of the region, and meeting the myriad characters who conspire to make Midcoast Maine so unique.